-Other Chemical Products, which represented approximately 1% of net sales in the first quarter of 2006, consists of sulfur removal products for industrial gas streams sold by the Company's Q2 Technologies joint venture.
-Net sales for this segment for the first quarter of 2006 decreased \$0.6 million, or 57%, due to a variety of market conditions including reduced demand in the hydrocarbon and wastewater markets and the timing of a large international shipment in the prior year.
-This segment's operating income was a slight loss for the first quarter of 2006 versus a profit of \$0.2 million in the prior year period, as a result of the noted volume decreases and higher raw material costs.
+Other Chemical Products, which represented approximately 1% of sales in the first nine months of 2006, consists of sulfur removal products for industrial gas streams sold by the Company's Q2 Technologies joint venture.
+Net sales for this segment for the first nine months of 2006 decreased \$1.5 million, or 47%, due to a variety of market conditions including reduced demand in the hydrocarbon and wastewater markets.
+This segment's operating income decreased \$0.3 million, as a result of the noted volume decreases.